 NEVER MISS A POST!
 FOLLOW ME ON:

 This recipe is adapted from Jamie Oliver’s Gnocchi and Squash Sauce recipe, from his Comfort Food cookbook.
 I simplified it by replacing the homemade gnocchi with whole grain pasta, I also adapted the butternut squash sauce to my family’s tastes and made it Weight Watchers-friendly.
 I hope you enjoy it!

 Vegan Butternut Squash Pasta Sauce Ingredients

 One of the healthiest parts of this pasta dinner is the butternut squash pasta sauce.
-It’s vegan, gluten free, Weight Watchers friendly, and requires just a few simple ingredients.
+It’s vegan, gluten free and requires just a few simple ingredients.

 - olive oil